 Traditional Marketing Will Work, BUT…

-Specific mention was also made during the conference call of the 43-million strong database of potential poker players the company could market their product to based on their existing Total Rewards program.
+Specific mention was also made during the conference call of the 43-million strong database of potential poker players the company could market their product to based on their existing Caesars Rewards program.
 Moreover, the CIE officials said that they’d be using TV ads and more traditional land-based marketing tactics at their resort properties to promote their online poker offering.

 This “traditional” marketing strategy is indeed quite “unconventional” in a sense though, as it goes against what most other online poker sites have done in the past.
 Thus, pointedly, even though WSOP.com’s online poker room will be powered by 888, they’re not about to ink deals with pro poker players.